Impact of coherent wiggler radiation impedance in Tau-Charm factories: Introduction

 \section{Introduction}

+In particle accelerators, a charged beam emits synchrotron radiation (SR) as it traverses bending magnets.
+The total radiation spectrum can be expressed as

+where $k$ is the radiation wavenumber, $N$ is the number of particles in the bunch, $F(k)$ is the bunch form factor, and $I_1(k)$ is the single-particle spectrum.
+The second term, proportional to $N^2 |F(k)|^2$, corresponds to coherent synchrotron radiation (CSR).
+This contribution becomes significant when the bunch length $\sigma_z$ is comparable to or smaller than the radiation wavelength $2\pi/k$, or when sub-structures with characteristic scale $\hat{\sigma}_z$ form within the bunch such that $F(k)$ remains sizable at $k \sim 1/\hat{\sigma}_z$.
+Hence, the coherence originates entirely from the bunch profile through its form factor.

+In storage rings, the interaction of SR with the beam is usually described by the longitudinal impedance $Z(k)$, whose real part is directly related to the single-particle spectrum as $\mathrm{Re}[Z(k)] \propto I_1(k)$.
+By long-standing convention, this impedance is referred to as the ``CSR impedance''.
+Although this terminology can be somewhat misleading, since the coherence does not arise from the impedance itself, it is standard in the literature.
+In this paper, we follow this convention and use ``CSR impedance'' to denote the impedance of synchrotron radiation in bending magnets.

-In particle accelerators, charged beams emit coherent synchrotron radiation (CSR) as they traverse bending magnets.
-The modeling of CSR fields and their impact on beam stability in storage rings has been an active area of research in recent years (see, for example,~\cite{dastan2024coherent} and references therein).
-A specific form of CSR, known as coherent wiggler radiation (CWR), is generated in wigglers and was first identified in the 2000s as a potential driver of microwave instability during the design of damping rings for colliders~\cite{wu2003calculation, wu2003impact}.
-More recently, the effects of CWR impedance on microwave instability in storage rings have been carefully examined through both theoretical analyses and simulations in~\cite{blednykh2023microwave}.
+The influence of CSR fields on beam stability in storage rings has been the subject of extensive research in recent years (see, for example,~\cite{dastan2024coherent} and references therein).
+Of particular interest is the case of synchrotron radiation from wigglers, commonly termed coherent wiggler radiation (CWR).
+This effect was first identified in the 2000s as a potential driver of microwave instability during the design of damping rings for colliders~\cite{wu2003calculation, wu2003impact}.
+Following the terminology used for CSR, we refer to the associated impedance as the CWR impedance, while emphasizing that coherence originates from the bunch form factor rather than the impedance itself.
+More recently, the impact of CWR impedance on microwave instability has been investigated in detail through both theoretical analyses and numerical simulations~\cite{blednykh2023microwave}.

 The crab-waist collision scheme has become the standard choice for new-generation circular $e^+e^-$ colliders, including B-factories~\cite{superb2007superb, SuperKEKBTDR}, Tau-Charm factories~\cite{biagini2013tau, anashin2018super, luo2019progress}, and Higgs factories~\cite{cepc2018cepc, fcc2019fcc}, since its invention in 2006~\cite{Raimondi2006} and its successful demonstration at DA$\Phi$NE~\cite{zobov2010test}.
 For collider rings operating in the few-GeV range (below 10 GeV), the radiation damping provided by regular bending magnets is insufficient to achieve the required damping time.
 As a result, damping wigglers are introduced to shorten the damping time and control the beam emittance (see, for example,~\cite{SuperKEKBTDR, biagini2013tau, anashin2018super}).